 Today, hidden cameras represent a growing threat to personal privacy, especially in travel and tourism.
 Airbnb, one of the world's largest accommodation platforms, has recently had a spike in complaints of hosts installing hidden cameras in their guest suites to capture their renters on video.
-While most hosts are likely installing cameras to secure and protect their properties, being captured on video without consent is a complete invasion of your personal privacy, especially if the host has cameras in bathrooms or bedrooms.
-What's more is that today, cameras are so small that they can be easy to hide.
+While most hosts are likely installing covert cameras to secure and protect their properties, being captured on video without consent is a complete invasion of your personal privacy, especially if the host has cameras in bathrooms or bedrooms.
+What's more is that today, cameras are so small that they can be easy to hide from the naked eye.
 In some cases, you could be captured on video without even knowing that it's happening.
-In the following article, we'll be taking a look at the importance of your personal privacy while traveling, as well as how you can spot hidden spy cameras to help ensure your personal safety and privacy no matter where you go.
+In the following article, we'll be taking a look at the importance of your personal privacy while traveling, as well as how you can find hidden cameras to help ensure your personal safety and privacy no matter where you go.
 With that said, let's take a look at five of the best hidden-camera detectors that we've been selling for years.
 Then, we'll also discuss best practices for sweeping a room.

 OUR BEST HIDDEN CAMERA DETECTORS

 When it comes down to it, you just can't put a price on your privacy or personal safety, especially when it comes to traveling and staying in unfamiliar hotels, hostel dorms, or privately-owned Airbnb's.